Uber sells Indian food delivery arm to Ant Financial-backed Zomato

 While this is the first large acquisition in the Indian online food delivery market, deal activity has been heating up globally.

-Earlier this month Dutch firm Takeaway.com pipped investment company Prosus to buy Britain’s Just Eat for 6.2 billion pounds ($8.1 billion).
-In December, Germany’s Delivery Hero agreed to buy South Korea’s top food delivery app owner Woowa Brothers for $4 billion.
+Earlier this month Dutch firm Takeaway.com (TKWY.AS) pipped investment company Prosus to buy Britain’s Just Eat (JE.L) for 6.2 billion pounds ($8.1 billion).
+In December, Germany’s Delivery Hero (DHER.DE) agreed to buy South Korea’s top food delivery app owner Woowa Brothers for $4 billion.

 Reporting by Rama Venkat in Bengaluru; Writing by Sayantani Ghosh; Editing by Stephen Coates and Christopher Cushing